 In technical terms, Monyog is essentially a web server with a very low resource footprint.
 As such, it has much in common with popular web servers such as Apache, Nginx, IIS, Lighttpd and so on, but there are some important differences.

-In order to access Monyog, you need a web browser that is capable of handling AJAX and Flash.
-This has been tested on Internet Explorer (versions 5.5 and later), Mozilla Firefox and related browsers, and all recent releases of the Opera browser.
+In order to access Monyog, you need a web browser that is capable of handling AJAX.
+This has been tested on Google Chrome, Internet Explorer (versions 11.0.96 and later), Mozilla Firefox and related browsers, and all recent releases of the Opera browser.

 - Monitoring Optimization